Saints Row (2006 video game): Development

 During development, the team turned to earlier open world games to establish principles for innovation, adopting the design philosophy "everything matters".
 The team wanted to synthesise game mechanics together to make the missions, activities and customization options work in tandem.
 Stockman felt that previous open world games did not reward players for experimenting with the sandbox enough because story progression was siphoned off from free roam gameplay.
 From this sentiment, the concept of the activities developed; players in Saints Row would be encouraged into off-mission content because progression through activities would unlock more story missions.
 The team would conduct review meetings to assess how the activities developed and whether or not refinements would need to be made.
 Some activities went through larger design changes than others; in an earlier inception of Drug Trafficking, players would have driven around the city providing addicts with narcotics while under the pressure of a time limit.
 Concurrently, the team were making refinements to defensive sequences in the story missions, which influenced the final revision of the Drug Trafficking activity.

-Developing the city Stilwater required scaling back revisions to appropriate for a play space that could be comfortably traversed.
-During early production the team rendered an elementary model of the city in the engine, and drove around in the model to get a sense of the city's scale.
+Developing the city of Stilwater required scaling back revisions to appropriate for a play space that could be comfortably traversed.
+During early production, the team rendered an elementary model of the city in the engine, and drove around it to get a sense of the city's scale.
 They found the revision too small, so they quadrupled its dimensions, but soon had to scale it back to a more manageable size.
 Having found an appropriate size, the team began working on the city in detail, adding in transportation networks and buildings.
 The team made further revisions during this process as necessary, balancing the number of interior models like shops and mission-related buildings in each district so that no one section of the city would feel denser than another.
-Some districts planned for the city, such as an indoor shopping mall, a train station, and a trailer park, were cut during development and were added in Saints Row 2.
+Some districts planned for the city, such as an indoor shopping mall, a train station, and a trailer park, were cut during development and would be reused in Saints Row 2.

-A PlayStation 3 port was later announced to be in development in February 2007, Months after its release, before being cancelled in May of that year, when Saints Row 2 was confirmed.
+A PlayStation 3 port of Saints Row was announced to be in development in February 2007 before being cancelled in May of that year, once Saints Row 2 was confirmed.
+A Wii port was also being developed by Mass Media, Inc. before being similarly cancelled.